 Name in Slovenian

 If you see this after your page is loaded completely, leafletJS files are missing.

-The enormous Canin massif in Alps, on the border of Slovenia and Italia is formed from very thick (almost 1 km) Dachstein (Triassic) limestone layer.
+The enormous Canin massif in the Alps, on the border of Slovenia and Italia is formed from a very thick (almost 1 km) Dachstein (Triassic) limestone layer.